 The Audit Committee is responsible for overseeing Marathon’s policies and practices relating to integrity of financial and regulatory reporting, and compliance with policies and laws.
 The audit committee is comprised of three independent directors, all of whom are financially literate.

-The Compensation, Nominating and Corporate Governance Committee assists the Board in overseeing Marathon’s policies and practices relating to:
+The Corporate Governance & Nominating Committee assists the Board in overseeing Marathon’s policies and practices relating to:

 WHISTLEBLOWER POLICY AND REPORTING

 The Company’s Whistleblower Policy establishes procedures for the submission of complaints or concerns about:

 - Violation of any law or regulation that relates to corporate reporting and disclosure.

 - Fraud or intentional acts of misstatement in the preparation, evaluation and review of the Corporation’s financial statements and other continuous disclosure documents.

 - Fraud or deliberate error in the recording and maintenance of the Corporation’s financial records.

 - False statements by or to a director, officer or employee of the Corporation with respect to matters reflected in the Corporation’s financial records and financial reporting, or other elements of the Corporation’s continuous disclosure.

 The Company’s Board of Directors has adopted a Majority Voting Policy for future nominees for election to the Board.